NomicFoundation/hardhat/docs/hardhat-network/README.md

 In actuality, Hardhat Network can be used to fork __any__ network, not just mainnet.

-There are other things you can do with a forked Hardhat Network, check [our guide](../guides/mainnet-forking.md) to learn more.
+There are other things you can do with a forked Hardhat Network.
+Check [our guide](../guides/mainnet-forking.md) to learn more.
 ## Mining modes

 Hardhat supports two modes for mining transactions: